davidchip/tagg/README.md

 Bullet points
 --------
+- Easy to build.
+Easy to share.
+Easy to sell.
 - General users: Try it on Safari if you're on iOS, Chrome if you're on Android
 - Devs: The environment you're manipulating is mirrored in the DOM
   - In short, you're able to manipulate 3d space using jQuery